 All in all, this is how it should look and how to buy games:

 Problem: SteamVR Gives Errors with Oculus Rift CV1: Error: SteamVR failed to initialize for unknown reasons.
 (Error: Not Initialized (109)

 Solution: Try installing your GPU drivers with Geforce Experience.
 Here is an article on how to update GPU the best way.

 Problem: SteamVR games don’t let audio go through Rift headphones.

-Problem: SteamVR says “Not Ready” or “Waiting” in status bar while headset itself is detected.
+Problem: SteamVR says “Not Ready” or “Waiting” in the status bar while the headset itself is detected.